cellsignal/kedro-graphql/README.md

 Added

-- a python client with CRUD support to facilitate integration with other python applications
+- a python client with CRUD and subscription support to facilitate integration with other python applications
   ```
   import json
   from kedro_graphql.models import Pipeline, PipelineInput, TagInput